DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 ### Clearing the selection list

-Whenever you need to clear the selection list, use the [](../api/selection/clear_method.md) method:
+Whenever you need to clear the selection list without invoking events, use the [](../api/selection/clear_method.md) method:

 ~~~js
 diagram.selection.clear();
 ~~~

-The **clear()** method allows clearing the selection object without invoking events.

 ### Checking whether an item is selected